akupferb/808xmidterm/README.md

 ## Known Issues/Bugs

 As Jacobian calculations are very computationally intensive, pathing between distant points can be quite slow (>10 minutes).
-This current iteration acts as
+This current iteration acts as a working prototype that can be used as a base for an improved performance application in the future.

+Our code is not fully tested with many error and bounds checking.
+These remain good candidates for a hypothetical iteration 3 backlog.

 ## Doxygen/Documention

-cd docs, then run 'doxygen Doxyfile', then check the html or latex directory for documentation.
+'cd docs', then run 'doxygen Doxyfile', then check the html or latex subdirectory for documentation.

 ## Backlog/Worklog